Skip to content

 The Sofa That Did Not Fit the Lift

 The most common and most preventable delivery failure in Malaysian high-rise living.
 A three-seater sofa ordered without checking the lift interior dimensions arrives, and the delivery team cannot manoeuvre it from the lift to the unit.
-The sofa goes back.
-A second order is placed, with a shorter lead time and sometimes less consideration.
 The access route measurement takes five minutes and prevents this entirely.

 The Bed That Blocked the Wardrobe